 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - citalopram hydrobromide

 The orally bioavailable hydrobromide salt of the racemic bicyclic phthalene derivative citalopram with antidepressant activity.
 As a selective serotonin reuptake inhibitor (SSRI), citalopram selectively inhibits the CNS neuronal reuptake of serotonin, thereby potentiating serotonergic activity in the central nervous system (CNS).
 This agent has minimal effects on the CNS neuronal reuptake of norepinephrine (NE) and dopamine (DA).
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 US brand name: Celexa Chemical structure: (±)-1-(3-dimethylaminopropyl)-1- (4-fluorophenyl)-1,3 dihydroisobenzofuran-5-carbonitrile, HBr